-- Clothing may not depict, advertise or advocate the use of alcohol, tobacco, marijuana or other controlled substances. - Students may wear hoodies, but must keep the hood off their heads. - Considerations will be made for students who wear special clothing as required by religious beliefs, disability, to convey a particular message protected by law. - Dressing, grooming, or engaging in speech that is lewd or indecent, vulgar, or plainly offensive. - Clothing may not use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected groups.
+• Clothing may not depict, advertise or advocate the use of alcohol, tobacco, marijuana or other controlled substances.

+- Students may wear hoodies, but must keep the hood off their heads.
+Considerations will be made for students who wear special clothing as required by religious beliefs, disability, or convey a particular message protected by law - Considerations will be made for students who wear special clothing as required by religious beliefs, disability, to convey a particular message protected by law. - Dressing, grooming, or engaging in speech that is lewd or indecent, vulgar, or plainly offensive. - Clothing may not use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected groups.
 This also includes words or depicted graphically that have derogatory, hate or offensive images. - Clothing, including gang identifiers, must not threaten the health or safety of any other student or staff. (examples include bandanas, gang signs) - If the student's attire or grooming threatens the health or safety of any other person, then discipline for dress or grooming violations should be consistent with discipline policies for similar violations. - Wearing pants below the waistline is not allowed. - Clothing with words, pictures, or phrases that depicts violence or intimidation may not be worn (examples include images of guns, knives and any other items generally considered to be a weapon).
 Consideration will be made for students who wear special clothing as required by religious beliefs, disability, or to convey a message protected by law.
 The final decision regarding attire and grooming will be made by the administration.
 In the event a student is uncertain as to whether a particular item or method of grooming is consistent with the school's guidelines, the student should contact administration for approval, and may also review such additional posting of prohibited items or grooming which may be available on the LPS website.